 All animals may be made available for adoption on any given day or time.
 Potential adopters may check the status of the animal(s) by calling 925-608-8400 or by checking the Available Animals page of our website, which is updated regularly.

-PLEASE NOTE: In cases where available animals have more than one interested adopter who arrive simultaneously, management reserves the right to hold a lottery to determine first right of adoption.
+PLEASE NOTE: Online applications will be responded to in the order in which they are received.
+In cases where available animals have more than one interested adopter who arrives at the sheltersimultaneously, management reserves the right to hold a lottery to determine first right of adoption.
 The selected adopter will be given first right to adopt the animal of choice.